IllustratedMan-code/GuideToCS/content/Intro-to-Comp-Systems/_index.md

 draft = false
 +++

-This is the landing page for comp systems
+Intro to comp systems as taught by Nitin.